Medicare Supplement Plan B

 Original Medicare consists of “parts”; like Part A, B, C & D. Part B will refer to your doctor portion of Original Medicare coverage.

 Plan B is a Medicare Supplement policy that helps beneficiaries with healthcare costs.
-You’ll use the world “plan” when referring to a Medigap policy.
+You’ll use the word “plan” when referring to a Medigap policy.

 Now that you understand the difference, let’s learn more about Plan B and what it can offer you.